MickeyMeowMeowHouse/mcrcond/README.md

     # ./mcrcond -s

+If you want to stop the daemon, use `kill` or `killall` to stop it:

+    # killall mcrcond

 Or you can also use a screen for the container to run it as the daemon.
 For example:

     # screen -S MCRCOND ./mcrcond -s